Sibonji/Computer-technologies/fifo/Readme.md

 - [ ] Write makefile
 - [ ] Check if programm works correctly

-pseudocode.txt id pseudocode for fifo programm
+pseudocode.txt is pseudocode for fifo programm

 test.txt is test file for fifo programm